MicrosoftDocs/azure-dev-docs/articles/java/identity/includes/enable-java-servlet-webapp-authentication-entra-id-explore.md

 ### Scopes

 - [Scopes](/entra/identity-platform/permissions-consent-overview) tell Microsoft Entra ID the level of access that the application is requesting.
-- Based on the requested scopes, Microsoft Entra ID presents a consent dialogue to the user upon signing in.
+- Based on the requested scopes, Microsoft Entra ID presents a consent dialogue to the user upon sign-in.
 - If the user consents to one or more scopes and obtains a token, the scopes-consented-to are encoded into the resulting `access_token`.
 - For the scopes requested by the application, see *authentication.properties*.
 These three scopes are requested by MSAL and given by Microsoft Entra ID by default.